 Built on the site of an ancient Iron age settlement stands the hulking, dominating presence of Margam Castle.
-In recent years the high reports of paranormal activity have brought psychic investigations to the property.
+In recent years the high number of reports of paranormal activity haveoften brought psychic investigations to the property.

 A striking piece of Gothic architecture, the Castle was commissioned in 1830 by Christopher Rice Mansel Talbot.
 The previous incarnation of the castle had been mysteriously levelled 53 years beforehand and replaced with an orange grove.
 Over the ten years taken to complete the building it is thought that there were several cases of experienced masons falling to their death from scaffolding the castle walls.